eliamue/foundations-prep-april-2021/01-learning-the-tools-terminal-and-github/exercises/LAB-01a-terminal-challenge.md

 ## Step 2

-`cd` into `foundations-prep-files-to-remove` and create the files listed below with this command: `echo 'words' > name.txt`
+`cd` into `foundations-prep-files-to-remove` and create the files listed below with this command: `echo "words" > name.txt`

 ```
 ~